-All providers are encouraged to submit claims to Commonwealth Care Alliance electronically whenever possible.
+All providers are encouraged to submit claims to Commonwealth Care Alliance electronically for dates of service April 1, 2023, onward.
 Commonwealth Care Alliance does recognize, however, that some providers may choose to submit for reimbursement using industry-standard paper claim forms.
 If a provider does submit paper claim forms, the following forms are acceptable.